queryluke/masseffect-5e-data/data/rules/choose-equipment.md

 AC include the armor you wear and your Dexterity modifier.
 Not all characters wear armor, however.

 Without armor, your character’s AC equals 10 + his or her Dexterity modifier.
-If your character wears armor, calculate your AC using the rules in the <nuxt-link to="/phb/rules/equipment#armor">Armor</nuxt-link> section.
+If your character wears armor, calculate your AC using the rules in the [Armor](/manual/equipment#armor) section.
 Record your AC on your character sheet.

 Your character needs to be proficient with armor to wear and use it effectively, and your armor proficiencies are